NEWBERG CITY COUNCIL SPECIAL ELECTION

 The party is deeply concerned at the way national elites are using elections for non-partisan public offices like school boards and city councils to divide Americans and promote extreme dehumanizing agendas by manipulating the public with polarizing and misleading targeted advertising.

-In the last year in Newberg, outside national organizations including Heritage Foundation, State Policy Network, and Family Research Council have spent thousands of dollars on deceptive political and issues advertising and engaged in extreme, often demeaning rhetoric that has promoted a climate of polarization and fear among members of the community.
+In the last year in Newberg and other communities around Oregon, outside national organizations including Heritage Foundation, State Policy Network, and Family Research Council, have spent several thousands of dollars on deceptive political and issues advertising and engaged in extreme, often demeaning rhetoric that has promoted a climate of polarization and fear among members of the community.

 This type of conduct by national organizations in local races does not just divide us politically, it contributes to stochastic terrorism – violence that is likely to occur without knowing exactly where or when – in the United States.